tsofia-git/Exercise-Varonis-New/README.md

-## configurations with a security impact
+## Configurations with a security impact

 There are configuration methods and standards with security impact established to make the digital environment more secure and protect information from security threats and vulnerabilities.